BurstGPT: A Real-world Workload Dataset to Optimize LLM Serving Systems: Demo Evaluations

-In this experiment, we investigated the impact of varying specific variables: $\alpha$, $\beta$, and $\lambda$.
-Our investigation aligns with prior observations.
+In this experiment, we model the request lengths to a Zipf distribution, as in~\cite{li2023alpaserve}.
+The sampler samples the request lengths in Zipf distribution with a variable parameter $\lambda$.
+We investigate the impact of varying specific variables: $\alpha$, $\beta$, and $\lambda$.
 We utilized the Llama-2-7b-chat and Llama-2-13b-chat models in our testbed.
 The results demonstrate a correlation between the adjustments in these variables and the observed system behavior.